minhhp2410/DisplayToggle/README.md

-if you face issue: **adb: no devices/emulator found** follow these steps: connect your phone to pc
+if you face issue: **adb: no devices/emulator found** follow these steps:
+&nbsp;connect your phone to pc

 	adb kill-server